Discovering and exploiting active sensing motifs for estimation: Methods

 The measurements of our models were chosen depending on which set of measurements we were investigating (\autoref{fig:figure_2}).
 However, all measurements were defined as a function of the state variables, and chosen from the set

-The $-v_y\dot{\psi}$ and $+v_x\dot{\psi}$ terms are present to cancel out the terms from \ref{equ:drone_model} that describe the derivative of the rotating reference frame, as a body mounted accelerometer would not pick up these terms.
+The $-v_y\dot{\psi}$ and $+v_x\dot{\psi}$ terms are present to cancel out the terms from \autoref{equ:drone_model} that describe the derivative of the rotating reference frame, as a body mounted accelerometer would not pick up these terms.
+The $-2\pi$ term for $\gamma$ is necessary because $\gamma$ is defined in \ref{fig:figure_2} with the vector pointed towards the agent, rather than away.